-Blackberries: ESCALATED Production is ongoing in both Central Mexico (CMEX) and Oxnard.
-Oxnard is expected to continue through early September, while CMEX will steadily increase volume each week heading into the fall.
-Baja and Watsonville have not yet started; Watsonville is scheduled to begin lightly next week and build weekly, while Baja is projected to ramp up between late August and mid-to-late September.
-Overall supplies have improved, though quality is variable by region, with some reports of soft or leaky fruit.
+Blackberries: ESCALATED Overall volumes remain light but should begin to increase in the next several weeks.
+Production is ongoing in Central Mexico (CMEX), Oxnard, and Watsonville.
+Oxnard will continue through early September, while CMEX is expected to build volume steadily each week into the fall.
+Baja is scheduled to begin production in the second week of September.
+Watsonville has started harvesting twice weekly, though volumes remain light.
+Overall supply has improved, but quality varies by region, with some reports of color reversion and soft or leaky fruit.